Bristol’s Most Haunted Houses

 Do you have ghostly goings-on in your Bristol home?

-We’ve overseen a fair few house purchases over the years but one thing that doesn’t come up on searches is whether the property comes with resident ghost!
+We’ve overseen a fair few house purchases over the years, but one thing that doesn’t come up on searches is whether the property comes with a resident ghost!

 So we’ve decided to carry out our own survey to find out exactly how many ghouls have taken up residence in Bristol.